 Walkway Over The Hudson

 By Ian James from Hudson Valley Discovered

 The Walkway Over The Hudson is a classic landmark in the mid-Hudson Valley.
-The walkway, now a state park, is a former railway bridge that spans from Highland on the west bank of the Hudson River to Poughkeepsie on the east bank of the river.
+The walkway, now a state park, is a former railway bridge that spans from Highland on the west bank of the Hudson River to Poughkeepsie on the river’s east bank.
 The bridge dates from 1889 but was converted to a pedestrian bridge in 2009.
 Today, it is one of the top things to do in the Hudson Valley.